Surgical Tech Job Description

 Step 1 -> Meet basic Eligibility Requirements.
 A high school diploma or equivalent.

-Step 2 –> Enroll in an online, self-paced, accredited Surgical Tech formal training program like Preppy’s surgical tech program.
+Step 2 –> Enroll in an online, self-paced, accredited Surgical Tech formal training program, like Preppy’s surgical tech program.

 So, if you want to start your surgical tech career faster, then enroll in Preppy’s Surgical Tech Program.